Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Introduction

 {\em Pattern formation} refers to the abstract problem of the robots rearranging themselves so that, at some point in time, the set of their locations in the plane (the {\em configuration}) satisfies some geometric predicate given in input (the {\em pattern}) and no longer move.
-Typically, the pattern is specified as a set of points $\hat{P}$ representing some geometric figure that the robots must form (irrespective to rotation, reflection, translation or scaling).
+Typically, the pattern is specified as a set of points $\hat{P}$ representing some geometric figure that the robots must form (irrespective of rotation, reflection, translation or scaling).
 In some applications, forming a specific pattern (e.g., a line, a circle, as in~\cite{DefagS08,DieudLP08,FloccPSV17}) may be the first step of a more complex task (e.g., flocking, sweep, search, etc.).

 Due to their importance, the class of pattern formation problems has been extensively studied under a number of different assumptions.
 A very special role in this class is held by {\em point formation}; that is, the problem of forming the pattern consisting of a single point, i.e., $|\hat{P}| =1$.
 It is relevant because it corresponds to the important coordination problem, extensively studied in the literature, called {\tt Gathering} or {\tt Rendezvous}, requiring all robots to meet at the same location, not fixed in advance (see, e.g.,~\cite{AgmonP06,CieliFPS12,Flocc19,KameiLOT11,PattaAM21,PattaMHM19,Prenc07}).
-The class of pattern formation problems is quite large, not only because of the different types of geometric patterns that can be formed, many requiring special ad-hoc techniques for their formation (if at all possible), but also for wide range of more general research questions it poses.
-These include, for a specific adversarial scheduler: under what conditions can all patterns be formed, what patterns are formable from a given initial configuration, what patterns are formable from any initial configuration; in such investigations, the positive answers are usually established through the design of algorithms that allow the robots to form the claimed patterns.
+The class of pattern formation problems is quite large, not only because of the different types of geometric patterns that can be formed under different conditions, many requiring special ad-hoc techniques for their formation (e.g., see \cite{CicerDN19,DefagS08,DieudLP08,FloccPSV17}), but also for the wide range of more general research questions it poses.
+These include, for a specific adversarial scheduler: under what conditions can all patterns be formed, what patterns are formable from a given initial configuration, what patterns are formable from any initial configuration.
+In such investigations, the positive answers usually depend on the symmetry of the pattern to be formed and that of the initial positions of the robots, and are established through the design of algorithms that allow the robots to form the claimed patterns.